The Jakarta Post News Channel

 WB calls for disaster-risk investments

-The World Bank (WB) has called on countries to prioritize the importance of investments in natural disaster risk management as natural hazards may not only affect people’s lives but also create economic losses.
+The World Bank (WB) has called on countries to prioritize the

 “Economic impacts resulting from natural disasters have been growing.
 We must immediately invest more in managing the risks and building resiliency,” said Rachel Kyte, WB group vice president and special envoy for climate change, as quoted by Antara news agency in a statement on Tuesday.